mdugot/Cryptography/README.md

 ## MD5

-[MD5](https://tools.ietf.org/html/rfc1321) is cryptologic hash function hashing a message of any length into an almost unique 128 bits code. </br>
+[MD5](https://tools.ietf.org/html/rfc1321) is cryptographic hash function hashing a message of any length into an almost unique 128 bits code. </br>
 Use the command `./build/crypto md5 [OPTION] [FILE ...]` to get the hash of one or several files. </br>
 If no files are given in argument, the user stdin inputs will be hashed. </br>
 The command accept the following options :